gmcln-rct/Brazil-unit-converter/README.md

 ## Brazil recipe measurement converter

 Convert Brazilian recipe units of measurement to U.S. and metric units.
+This web app helps cooks convert units of measurement in Brazilian recipes to that of other countries.

 Currently multi-lingual (Portuguese) not enabled.
 Only English.

+Now get cooking!

 ====

-## Tecnologies
+## Technologies
 This app uses React Hooks and Context API as well as CSS and SCSS.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).